Absence epilepsy is a type of primary generalized epilepsy in children, and usually presents as staring spells.

 Clinical Presentation of Absence Epilepsy

 Childhood absence epilepsy develops in children, with a peak onset of 6 years old.
-Development of these seizures at an age of 10-12 is more consistent with juvenile absence epilepsy or juvenile myoclonic epilepsy rather than the typical childhood absence.
+Development of these seizures at an age of 10-12 is more consistent with the juvenile subtype or juvenile myoclonic epilepsy rather than the typical childhood absence.
 Seizures have a sudden onset and abrupt termination of unresponsiveness.
 The seizures consist of staring spells, often associated with repetitive eyelid movements or oral automatisms.
 The events last for seconds at a time, typical around 10 seconds.
 The seizures can be triggered by hyperventilation, and in the pediatrician’s office seizures can provoked by having the child blow into a pinwheel or blow a tissue.

 3 Hz Spike and Wave Discharges on EEG

-Pathology and Genetics
+Pathology and Genetics of Absence Epilepsy

 Treatment of Absence Seizures